The Kernel Method for Electrical Resistance Tomography

-The other class is that of non-iterative methods, where a proper indicator function is identified and utilized to provide reconstructions in just one step.
-The main advantage of this approach is the ability to achieve real-time performances, which is a feature as rare as it is required in applications.
-There are few non-iterative methods available in literature.
-The first one to be proposed is the Linear Sampling Method by Colton and Kirsch \cite{LSM}, followed by the Factorization Method by Kirsch \cite{art:Ki98, Br01} and the Enclosure Method~\cite{Ik99} proposed by Ikehata.
-A method based on the MUSIC signal processing algorithm has been also introduced by Devaney in~\cite{Devaney2000}, while the Monotonicity Principle Method was proposed by Tamburrino and Rubinacci in 2002~\cite{Ta02,MPM_2025}.
+The other class is that of non-iterative methods, where a proper indicator function is identified and utilised to provide reconstructions in just one step.
+The main advantage of this approach is its ability to achieve real-time performance, a feature as rare as it is required in applications.
+Several non-iterative methods are available in the literature.
+The first method proposed was the Linear Sampling Method by Colton and Kirsch \cite{LSM}, followed by the Factorization Method by Kirsch \cite{art:Ki98, Br01} and the Enclosure Method \cite{Ik99} proposed by Ikehata.
+A method based on the MUSIC signal processing algorithm was also introduced by Devaney in~\cite{Devaney2000}, while the Monotonicity Principle Method was proposed by Tamburrino and Rubinacci in 2002~\cite{Ta02,MPM_2025}.

 This paper contributes to enlarging the class of non-iterative methods for ERT.
-Specifically, a new real-time inversion method is proposed for the inverse obstacle problem, where the aim is to retrieve the shape, position, and dimension of one or more anomalies of arbitrary size and topology embedded in a known background.
+Specifically, a new real-time inversion method is proposed for the inverse obstacle problem, aiming to retrieve the shape, position, and dimensions of one or more anomalies of arbitrary size and topology embedded in a known background.